Skip to main contentSkip to content

 SD · State Guide

-South Dakota drivers pay an average of $1,550/year for auto insurance — $239 below the national average.
-Compare quotes and save.
+South Dakota is the 21st cheapest state in the country for full-coverage auto insurance — $239 below the $1,789 national average.

 How South Dakota stacks up

 At $1,550 per year for full coverage, South Dakota drivers pay 13% less than the national average of $1,789.
+That makes it the 21st cheapest state across 50 states + D.C. in our 2026 ranking.
 Hail and tornado risk drive comprehensive claims; otherwise rates are moderate.

 Premiums vary widely within South Dakota based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.